ST10483276/ST10483276/README.md

-# Hi there, I'm Jason! 👋
+# Hi there, I'm Jason Barasa 👋

 Welcome to my GitHub profile!
 I'm a computer science student with a deep passion for coding.